 In other words, the unstoppable Ali was stoppable in the eyes of Futch, a product of the Detroit boxing scene and a former sparring partner of the great Joe Louis.
 The man saw through the hype and knew there was a way to beat “The Greatest.”
 Frazier ended up flooring Ali that night with his cannon of a left hook, and won what is arguably the most famous fight in pugilistic history.

-They met for a second time in 1974 and Ali won the rematch, but not without controversy, for it was said he excessively held Frazier throughout the match without consequences.
+They met for a second time in 1974 and Ali won the rematch, but not without controversy, for no one can argue that he did not excessively hold and clinch throughout the match without consequences.
 The road was paved for a third and final go-round, one which would settle matters once and for all.
 The “Thrilla In Manila” would be a legendary event to be sure, but one man’s actions would rise above all others – and that man was Eddie Futch.

 Before the fight even began, Futch acted the part of knowing general.
 He insisted that a referee be brought in that would not allow Ali to hold excessively.
 Then he moved Frazier away from the spotlight to train in relative obscurity.
 Ali could revel in the media attention; Futch and Frazier would focus on the art of the fight.
 By the time the sun rose on the Philippines on October 1st 1975, all that was left to do was to find out who the better man truly was.